Are you tired of being single?

 Being a dating guru, this is something I hear frequently.
 People feel it’s a constant uphill struggle to meet someone.
 Throw in all the technology changes over the last 15 years and for some, it’s gone from being challenging, to being their worst nightmare.

 Before I learned about dating, I too was very tired of being single.
 It was draining to have go through the rigmarole of finding a suitable partner, that was until I realised there was a better way.

 When the internet arrived, it brought with it dating websites.
 More recently of course, it has added the ‘Tinder’ or app dating age, adding fresh challenges to the whole realm of meeting an ideal partner, and a fulfilling relationship.

-Online, people are able to hide behind a cloak of anonymity.
-It has made finding someone, who is genuine, a daunting process, and can make people tired of being single.
+In the online world, people are able to hide behind a cloak of anonymity.
+It has made finding a genuine person a daunting process, and can make people tired of being single.

 I hear first-hand exactly the challenges people in this technological age have and I often give the same response.
 That is, although the rules have changed, the game is still the same.
 It’s all about knowing what you want, working towards it and knowing how to get the most out of the process.

-Once you have it clear in your mind, the only thing left is to find a way to make the process as fun and enjoyable as possible and there are several ways to do that.
+Once you have it clear in your mind, the only thing left is to find a way to make the process as fun and enjoyable as possible.
+There are several ways to do that.